SasView/sasview.github.io/faq.md

 #### I(Q) data

 *   SasView makes no assumptions about the units of I(Q) data, _but_ your model fits will only return meaningful scale parameters (ie, volume fractions) if the I(Q) data is in absolute units (/cm) and on an absolute scale (ie, the I(Q) values have been calibrated against a standard).

+### Why is SasView no longer loading my data?

+*   Any data files that used to load in SasView 4.x should load in SasView 5.x, but there are a small number of exceptions:

+    *  The NeXus data loader was removed in version 5.0 as it was superseded by the integration of a loader for [NXcanSAS format](http://download.nexusformat.org/doc/html/classes/contributed_definitions/NXcanSAS.html) files with the extension .h5.
+    *  SasView 4.x was built with Python 2, but SasView 5.x is built with Python 3.
+The [Python Software Foundation](https://www.python.org/psf-landing/) decided to fundemantally change the way that character strings are represented internally in Python 3 and, thereby, the assumptions that Python 3 makes about the encoding (the byte-level representation) of characters.
+If the character encoding of your data file does not match those assumptions it is possible that SasView will throw an error.
+Depending on the version of SasView you are running you may see an error such as the following in the Message Log, Console or Log File:
+    ```
+      14:26:27 - ERROR: 'utf-8' codec can't decode byte 0xc5 in position 2: invalid continuation byte
+    ```
+    *  We are attempting to trap and process such cases, but this is not straightforward.
+In such instances, try changing/fixing the encoding of your file to UTF-8.
+A simple way to do this (for Windows users) is to install [Notepad++](https://notepad-plus-plus.org/).
+Open your data file in it, then navigate to Encoding > Convert to UTF-8, and save the file.
+Then try loading the file in SasView.

 ### Does SasView fit data in its I vs Q representation, or as Log I vs Log Q?